heclak/community-a4e-c/README.md

 **Q: Can I get involved with the A-4E-C project?**

 - Yes!
 [Join the Community A-4E-C Discord server](https://discord.gg/tQZbkTQ) and introduce yourself!
 We can always use a hand from game artists, programmers or reliable testers as we continue to move the project forward.
-If you think you have something to contribute, don’t hesitate!
+If you think you have something to contribute, don't hesitate!

 **Q: Is there a user manual or tutorials available?**

-- There is some helpful pilot guidance included in the kneeboard.
-The NATOPS manual for the A-4E is the gold standard, but [Heclak's Community A-4E Guide](https://docs.google.com/presentation/d/1cUH7jpAoGHm-IzUDnv_NDhiZlvX55Q9WvpgR1d9ksYY/edit?usp=sharing) is a great resource for operating the sim (althought it may take us some time to get it up to date with 2.0's features), and [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features many good tutorials on systems and weaponry.
+- There is helpful pilot guidance included in the kneeboard.
+The NATOPS manual for an A-4E/F is the gold standard.
+- [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality tutorials on weapon systems.

 **Q: Is there a paint kit I can use to create my own A-4E-C liveries?**

 - Yes!
-This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft’s top, bottom and fuel tanks.
-See the included liveries for lua examples.
-If you created liveries for older versions of the A-4E-C, you might need to update them to accommodate new changes in the external model in the newer version.
+This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
+See the included liveries for helpful examples when setting up you *description.lua* files.
+- If you created liveries for older versions of the A-4E-C, you might need to update them to accommodate new changes in the external model's material names.

 **Q: Can I fly the A-4E-C as a tanker?**

-- The A-4E-C serving as a player-piloted tanker would also require access to the SDK.
+- Not at this time.

 **Q: What about the AGM-12 Bullpup or AGM-62 Walleye?**

-- Implementing guided weapons would also require access to the SDK.
+- No, implementing additional guided weapons would require access to the SDK.
 Additionally, the specific airframe/cockpit that we have modelled is not equipped to accommodate the AGM-62 Walleye.
 A-4Es that were able to carry the AGM-62 Walleye had the ground radar display replaced with a TV monitor for use with the AGM-62 Walleye.

 **Q: Why is my standalone server rejecting missions with the A-4E-C?**

-- A standalone server requires an installation of the A-4E-C module in order to host missions that feature it.
+- A standalone server requires an installation of the A-4E-C module in order to host any missions that feature it.

 **Q: Is there a way I can host missions with the A-4E-C on my multiplayer server that won't lock out players who do not have the module installed?**

 - Yes, but it's a little involved.
 It's not DCS that is locking players out, but the Mission Editor deciding that any mission with an A4-E-C placed down is going to require the module.

-- As there's no in-engine way of de-flagging this, you'll need to get hands-on with your mission files.
+As there's no in-engine way of de-flagging this, you'll need to get hands-on with your mission files.
-You may or may not already know that the *.miz* mission files are, in fact, *.zip* files.
+- You may or may not already know that the *.miz* mission files are, in fact, *.zip* files.
 So, take the mission file you desire to edit, and make a copy with a *.zip* extension.
 Find somewhere handy to unzip it.
 - Inside, you will find a *mission* file (no extension).
 Open this file in your text-editor of choice, and search required to find the mission's list of required modules under the **["requiredModules"]**  listings, and then remove the A-4E-C entry from the list, as shown in Line 32 in this screenshot:

 ![Image of a mission file with the A4-E-C required module on Line 32](https://cdn.discordapp.com/attachments/518815335013679104/851940052627095633/unknown.png)

-- Save the mission file, and re-create a new *.zip* (carefully maintaining proper folder structure, *bien sur*) and renaming it with a *.miz* file extension.
+- Save the mission file, and re-create a new *.zip* (carefully maintaining proper folder structure, *of course*) and rename the *.zip* file with a *.miz* file extension instead.
 - Test your altered mission by yourself or with a friend to ensure it loads properly, and that clients are able to load into the mission or server without the A4-E-C installed.
-In this instance, DCS should display any A4-E-C units as default-livery Su-27s, and players without the module should not be able to take control of the module, as if they did not own a for-pay aircraft.
+In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module will  not be able to take control of the module, as if they did not own an official aircraft.

 **Q: Are there any plans to do other variants or later models of the A-4?**